thoeltig/CodingChallenge.1BRC/README.md

 |Removed slices & write directly to block (added fixed [10k names of list](https://github.com/gunnarmorling/1brc/blob/main/data/weather_stations.csv))|02:52:751|15.157|87.74|442.61|[File](https://github.com/thoeltig/CodingChallenge.1BRC/blob/d8f8124afe4b02e85a29bd325b0f073a493e536d/src/1BRC.ConsoleRunner/Generate/MeasurementsGenerator.cs)|
 |Copied current code to .NET 5, changed to safe version & use spans			|02:46:481|14.882|89.39|452.81|[File](https://github.com/thoeltig/CodingChallenge.1BRC/blob/ec8edc4674b064f3fed544ac6532a51413c5cb70/src/1BRC.Net5.ConsoleRunner/Generate/MeasurementsGenerator.cs)|

 After a lot of tests and refactoring the final .NET Framework version with unsafe code and the .NET 5 version with safe code both reached about 90% of the possible write speed.
-With the spans instead of byte arrays the safe code performance similar to the unsafe code which normally would have been faster in comparison.
 Maybe with a bit of tweaking a couple more seconds could be shaved of the result but right now it is only 10 seconds off of the maximum write speed which might only be theoretical possible.
 I might have to test this with a better device with more I/O speed in the future but for now it is enough.
 Also upgrading to newer versions of .NET will have a better performance.